 - We sincerely regret any inconvenience to you by the GP running late.
 Please notify reception if you are unable to wait as we may be able to offer you an alternative GP or another appointment time dependent on availability.

-- Click here for Appointment & Fee Brochure Appointment & Fees Brochure
+- Click here for Appointment & Fee Brochure Appoint & Fees Feb 2017

 - Each GP is responsible for setting their fees.